princeladdak/code-optimization-methods/README.md

 * __Constant Substitution/Propagation__ : Many times an expression is under all cases evaluated to a single constant, the constant value can be replaced instead of the more complex and slower expression (sometimes compilers do that).

 * __Inline Function/Routine Calls__ : Calling a function or routine, involves many operations from the part of the cpu, it has to push onto the stack the current program state and branch to another location, and then do the reverse procedure.
-This can be slow when used inside heavy-load operations, inlining the function body can be much faster without all this overhead (sometimes compilers do that) <sup> [17] </sup>
+This can be slow when used inside heavy-load operations, inlining the function body can be much faster without all this overhead.
+Sometimes compilers do that, other times a programmer can declare or annotate a function as **inline** explicitly. <sup> [17] </sup>

 * __Combining Flow Transfers__ : IF/THEN instructions and logic are, in essence, cpu branch instructions.
 Branch instructions involve changing the program pointer and going to a new location.
 This can be slower if many jump instructions are used.
 However re-arranging the IF/THEN statements (factorizing common code, using De Morgan's rules for logic simplification etc..) can result in isomorphic functionality with fewer and more efficient logic and as a result fewer and more efficient branch instructions